New zealand e-1/e-2 visas

 What Is the E-2 Visa?

-The E-2 visa is one of the most sought after nonimmigrant visas available, and is a great option for individual entrepreneurs looking to invest in setting up a new U.S. based company, or a New Zealand business looking to expand into the U.S. market by opening a U.S based office.
-The minimum amount of investment depends on many different factors, however must be deemed to be substantial relative to the type of business being invested in.
+The E-2 visa is one of the most sought-after nonimmigrant visas available and is an excellent option for individual entrepreneurs looking to invest in setting up a new U.S.-based company, or a New Zealand business looking to expand into the U.S. market by opening a U.S-based office.
+The minimum amount of investment depends on many different factors, however it must be deemed to be substantial relative to the type of business being invested in.
 A thoroughly prepared application package, extensive supporting documentation, and a comprehensive business plan are all essential to a successful E-2 petition.

 How Do I Apply?

 A comprehensive application package should be prepared before submitting the online application to the U.S. Consulate in Auckland.
-Rohan McKenzie is a New Zealander now based in Washington, DC as the Principal Attorney at RGM Law LLC – a corporate immigration law firm.
+Rohan McKenzie is a New Zealander based in Washington, DC as the Principal Attorney at RGM Law LLC – a business immigration law firm.
 He has helped obtain both E-1 and E-2 visas for numerous individuals and companies from all over the world.
-If you are a New Zealand individual or company interested in applying for the E-1 or E-2 visas, please feel free to reach out to us for advice and guidance in preparing the E visa application package.
+If you are a New Zealand individual or company interested in applying for the E-1 or E-2 visas, please don’t hesitate to contact us for advice and guidance in preparing an E Visa application package.

 Are You In Need of Immigration Assistance?